dyacob/sera2ps/README.md

 ALSO!!
-If you move pssera outside of the sera2ps directory you will need to recompile (reperform the `make' command) after editing:
+If you move pssera outside of the sera2ps directory you will need to recompile (reperform the 'make' command) after editing:

 m2ps/src/config.h  Line 160
 ---------------------------